-The Branch sets up market risk indicators and limits to identify, measure, monitor and control market risk.
+The Branch has also formulated "Market Risk Management Policy" which covers identification, measurement, control and monitoring of Market Risk.
+The policy sets up market risk indicators and limits to identify, measure, monitor and control market risk.
 However, based on the current arrangement, no proprietary trading is allowed and no market risk exposure is granted to the Branch where all position is transferred to or squared with the BOCHK.